Editorial Policies

 Fundamental errors in published work

-In cases of an author discovering significant error or inaccuracy in his/her published work, it is his/her obligation to promptly notify the journal editor or publisher and cooperate in the correction or retraction of the paper.
+In cases of an author discovering a significant error or inaccuracy in his/her published work, it is his/her obligation to promptly notify the journal editor or publisher and cooperate in the correction or retraction of the paper.

 Article Processing Charge

-Vision Science and Eye Health Journal (VSEHJ) does not charge any submission and/or article processing feesThis includes peer-reviewing, publishing, maintaining and archiving; and allows immediate access to the full-text versions of the article.
+Vision Science and Eye Health Journal (VSEHJ) does not charge any submission and/or article processing feesThis includes peer-reviewing, publishing, maintaining, and archiving, and allows immediate access to the full-text versions of the article.

 Plagiarism Screening